 Miss the Trains and Buses

 We had no less than 3 train and bus delays because of the 4 suitcases.
-In Japan, train timing is exact at level of seconds.
-Thus, how can you run with the train when you have to carry those luggage.
+In Japan, train timing is exactly at the level of seconds.
+Thus, how can you run with the train when you have to carry those luggage?
 Losing a ton of money for buying train tickets again and again is really painful.
-Anyway, the experience of running with trains in Japan is really worthy.
+Anyway, the experience of running with trains in Japan is really worth it.
 I’m just kidding.

 Look Like a ‘Yokel’

 It was not really cool at all.
 Especially when you are so sloppy, and everyone around is compact with only 1 portable suitcase.
-I was looked alike a yokel at that moment.
+I looked like a yokel at that moment.
 Moreover, I even had a hard time arranging the luggage on the train, because the space for each passenger on the train is really not too much.
-Additionally, I also looked really annoying in the eyes of people around when go up and down the train.
+Additionally, I also looked really annoying in the eyes of people around me when going up and down the train.
 They had to wait for us to carry the 4 suitcases up and down the transportation.